Marion Ravenwood

 Marion Ravenwood is a fictional character who first appeared in the 1981 film Raiders of the Lost Ark.
 Played by Karen Allen, she enters the story when Indiana Jones visits her in Nepal, needing her help to locate the Ark of the Covenant with a possession originally obtained by her father, Dr. Abner Ravenwood.
-After 27 years of absence (21 years in the films' internal chronology), the character returned in Indiana Jones and the Kingdom of the Crystal Skull (2008), portrayed by Allen.
+After 27 years of absence (21 years in the films' internal chronology), the character returned in Indiana Jones and the Kingdom of the Crystal Skull (2008) and Indiana Jones and the Dial of Destiny (2023), portrayed by Allen, and the video game Indiana Jones and the Great Circle (2024), voiced by Allen.

 Concept and creation

 Screenwriter Lawrence Kasdan named the character after his wife's grandmother, and took the character's surname from Ravenwood Lane in California.
 Spielberg originally intended the role for his girlfriend Amy Irving.
 Sean Young and Stephanie Zimbalist auditioned for the role, Barbara Hershey was considered, while Debra Winger turned it down.
 Steven Spielberg cast Karen Allen, on the strength of her performance in National Lampoon's Animal House.
 Allen screen tested opposite Tim Matheson and John Shea, before Harrison Ford was cast as Indiana.

 Kasdan's depiction of Marion was more complex, and she was genuinely interested in René Belloq in earlier script drafts.
 She and Paul Freeman added more comedy in the tent seduction scene.
-Allen came up with her own backstory for the character, such as what happened to her mother, her romance with Indiana at age 15 or 16, and her time in Nepal; Spielberg described it as "an entirely different movie".
+Allen came up with her own backstory for the character, such as what happened to her mother, her romance with Jones in her early to mid-teens, and her time in Nepal; Spielberg described it as "an entirely different movie".

 After Raiders of the Lost Ark was released, Spielberg wanted Allen to return for Indiana Jones and the Temple of Doom, but George Lucas decided that Indy would have a different love interest in each film.
 Marion became a frequent supporting character in The Further Adventures of Indiana Jones, a Marvel Comics title which ran for 34 issues from January 1983 until March 1986.
 During the 1990s, Lucas forbade author Rob MacGregor from including her in his novels for Bantam Books' Indiana Jones series.
 "How did Indy meet Marion?
 What happened in their earlier encounters?
 George apparently wanted to keep that for the future.
 Maybe we’ll find out in Indy 4," MacGregor speculated.
 Frank Darabont claimed it was his idea to bring back Marion for Kingdom of the Crystal Skull, during his tenure as writer from 2002 to 2004.